 She also completed a Certificate in Cognitive Behavioral Therapy at Boston University School of Social Work taught by Dan Beck, LICSW and has participated in the Boston University CBT Study Group for several years.
 She is also a graduate of the International OCD Foundation's Behavior Therapy Training Institute (BTTI).
 The BTTI was developed to help address the shortage of therapists properly trained in using CBT to treat OCD around the country and the world.
 She has also has extensive training in Dialectical Behavior Therapy (DBT), Mindfulness CBT, Motivational Interviewing and Acceptance and Commitment Therapy (ACT).

-She also recently completed a Certificate in the Assessment and Treatment of Couples at Boston University School of Social Work.
+She also completed a Certificate in the Assessment and Treatment of Couples at Boston University School of Social Work.
 Her work with couples is heavily influenced by Dr. John Gottman, PhD a world renowned expert on the treatment of couples and Dr. Sue Johnson, PhD, developer of Emotionally Focused Couples Therapy (EFT), a scientifically proven approach to helping couples.

 She is a member of the Association for Contextual and Behavioral Science (ACBS), The OCD Foundation and the New England ACT chapter and attends monthly meetings at Mclean Hospital.
 She is a member of The National Association of Social Workers.

 To verify my license in the State of Massachusetts go to www.mass.gov/reg.
 Under “Online Services” search for “Check a Professional's License”, which is on the bottom right side of the page, then click on “License Number”.
 For “Profession of the Licensee” write Social Work and then type in my license number (114446).
 While you are on the web site you may also use this opportunity to verify that I have had no complaints or disciplinary action against me.